 - Denying your claim without stating a reason, or bad faith insurance practices

 The odds are good that you haven’t handled many serious personal injury claims on your own.
-Our lawyers at Mission Personal Injury Lawyers, P.C. have over four decades of combined experience in personal injury law.
+Our lawyers at Mission Personal Injury Lawyers have over four decades of combined experience in personal injury law.
 We’ve seen it all and have the tools to help you sidestep insurance tactics that can delay your receipt of fair compensation.

-Factors That Influence Your Settlement Timeline
+Factors That Influence Your San Diego, CA Settlement Timeline

-Every single car accident claim is unique, especially if the victim suffered serious injuries.
+Every single vehicle accident claim is unique, especially if the victim suffered serious injuries.
 When dollar values are higher, insurance companies fight back with everything they have.
 This can influence the amount of time your case will take to settle.

 Here are some of the key factors that can influence your timeline even if the insurance company negotiates in good faith.